seffparker/nagios-plugins/README.md

 ---

+### check_iokbps
+Calculate the I/O usage in Kilobytes/second for each block devices and partitions along with PERF_DATA values.
+Metrices are read from the Kernel variable /proc/diskstats

+Binary dependencies: cat, awk, date

+---

 ### check_megaraid
 Report MegaRAID array status (failed, degraded, critical, media errors, and rebulid progress) along with RAID Level, device slot number and serial number.